diofant/diofant/docs/internals/polys.rst

 Internals of the Polynomial Manipulation Module
 ===============================================

-The implementation of the polynomials module is structured internally in "levels".
-There are four levels, called L0, L1, L2 and L3.
-The levels three and four contain the user-facing functionality and were described in the previous section.
-This section focuses on levels zero and one.

-Level zero provides core polynomial manipulation functionality with C-like, low-level interfaces.
-Level one wraps this low-level functionality into object oriented structures.
-These are *not* the classes seen by the user, but rather classes used internally throughout the polys module.

-There is one additional complication in the implementation.
-This comes from the fact that all polynomial manipulations are relative to a *ground domain*.
+All polynomial manipulations are relative to a *ground domain*.
 For example, when factoring a polynomial like `x^{10} - 1`, one has to decide what ring the coefficients are supposed to belong to, or less trivially, what coefficients are allowed to appear in the factorization.
 This choice of